Makwatta: Zesco United sign KPL top scorer from AFC Leopards | Goal.com

 Makwatta: Zesco United sign KPL top scorer from AFC Leopards

-The striker has been in a fine form for the 13-time league champions since the start of the season, scoring 13 goals which have seen the team stay on course to win their first league title in 22 years.
+The striker has been in a fine form for the 13-time league champions since the start of the KPL season, scoring 13 goals to keep the team on course to win their first league title in 22 years.
 The 2016 KPL Golden Boot winner has confirmed his exit from Ingwe.

-"Yes, I have signed for Zambia; I cannot disclose more at this moment, but it [transfer] is done," Makwatta told Goal on Friday.
+"Yes, I have signed for Zambia; I cannot disclose more at this moment, but [the transfer] is done," Makwatta told Goal on Friday.

 Prior to joining AFC Leopards, Makwatta had turned out for the now National Super League (NSL) side Nairobi City Stars from 2011 to 2013, before joining Ulinzi Stars where he played until 2016 and opted to join Zambian outfit Buildcon FC until 2018.